Update 13 May

 What's been happening?

-Highways England have now started some minor work and surveys that will help them be better prepared for construction, should they get approval in May from the Secretary of State.
+National Highways have now started some minor work and surveys that will help them be better prepared for construction, should they get approval in May from the Secretary of State.
 If they do not get approval, they can return these areas to the same condition they were in before.

 The work taking place won't impact you but below is a summary of what it involves: